-- Bilirubin 1.2 to 3 mg/dL or AST 2 to 4 times upper limit of normal: \(\frac{1}{2} \) of recommended starting dose - Bilirubin > 3 mg/dL or AST > 4 times upper limit of normal: 1/4 of recommended starting dose.
+- Bilirubin 1.2 to 3 mg/dL or AST 2 to 4 times upper limit of normal: 1⁄2 of recommended starting dose - Bilirubin > 3 mg/dL or AST > 4 times upper limit of normal: 1/4 of recommended starting dose.

 Other Special Populations.
-Lower starting doses or longer intervals between cycles may need to be considered for heavily pre-treated patients or patients with neoplastic bone marrow infiltration (see section 4.4 Special warnings and precautions for use).
+Lower starting doses or longer intervals between cycles may need to be considered for heavily pre-treated patients or patients with neoplastic bone marrow infiltration (see Section 4.4).
 Standard starting doses and regimens have been used in the elderly.